By Dr. Rita Khanna

-Place your foot, step-by-step, on the different rungs of the ladder of Yoga.
+Place your foot, step-by-step, on the different rungs of the ladder of Yogic practices.
 Make a program of practices, and stick to these seven commandants, in everyday life- Everyday – Systematically, Scientifically, Regularly, Without Fail, With Interest – Nothing is Impossible.

 If you feel inspired by this article, feel free to publish it in your Newsletter or on your Website.
 Our humble request is to please include the Resource as follows: –